rl1987/trickster.dev/tricksterblog/content/post/how-do-they-try-to-block-bots-a-broad-review-of-automation-countermeasures.md

 Banning and throttling user accounts would not help much if it's possible to create a lot of them quickly.
 Thus making account creation difficult to automate (by requiring phone verification, integrating third party antibot solutions, making request flows hard to reproduce) is one more thing that sites/apps can do to fight automation.

+Realistically, it is near impossible to completely prevent botting if there's an a sufficient incentive for people to engage in automation.
+However, the economic feasibility of automation can be weakened by putting barriers that make it more expensive such as phone or ID verification for new accounts and rate-limiting/restricting/banning existing accounts for sketchy, anomalous activity.

 Mouse activity monitoring
 -------------------------